This week, Governor Gavin Newsom released a preview of his budget plan to help California businesses recover from the COVID-19 pandemic.

 Approval notifications for the first round of applications will start on January 15, according to the website.
 Applicants who submitted their application and submitted all documentation in the first round do not need to reapply; qualified applications will be rolled over automatically into the next funding round for consideration.

-Deadlines for the second round of applications had not be determined as this article was being written.
+Deadlines for the second round of applications had not been determined as this article was being written.

 More information about eligibility requirements and the grant process are available at careliefgrant.com